build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 ---
-title: Build a real-time asset tracking application with Amazon Location Service
+title: "Build a Real-Time Asset Tracking Application with Amazon Location Service"
-description: Build a web app that displays an Amazon Location Service tracker's position ingested via MQTT.
+description: "This web app will display an Amazon Location Service tracker's position ingested via MQTT."
 tags:
-    - iot core
+    - iot-core
-    - amazon location service
+    - amazon-location-service
-    - asset tracking
+    - asset-tracking
     - aws
 authorGithubAlias: zachelliottwx
 authorName: Zach Elliott
 date: 2023-04-27
 ---

 Asset tracking is critical to supply chain operations.
 Whether it is tracking trucks across the country, or last mile deliveries around a neighborhood, knowing where your fleet is located is incredibly important.
 In this getting started, we will deploy a simple web application that shows an asset's current location, as well as historical location.
 We'll then use AWS IoT Core to update this asset, making use of the MQTT protocol.
 We will cover how to:

 - Use AWS Amplify to set up a web application
 - Configure Amazon Location Service trackers
 - Connect Amazon Location Service with AWS IoT Core

 ## Prerequisites

 Before starting this tutorial, you will need the following: